heavymetalthings/FedOCCT/README.md

 ## Installing the dependancies
 After downloading and extracting the files from the OCCT repository (https://github.com/Open-Cascade-SAS/OCCT), we can start looking at the dependancies.

-In the OCCT-X_X_X/dox/build, there's a file named building_occt.md In there are the instructions for building OCCT.
+In the OCCT-X_X_X/dox/build, there's a file named "building_occt.md".
+In there are the instructions for building OCCT.

 But first, we have to provide the dependancies.

+Minimum dependancies :
+- FreeType
+- Tcl/Tk

+Additional dependancies :

 ## Building OCCT

 In this section, we are going to learn how to make the OCCT files.